edaehn/apache_summarisers/README.md

 # Apache-Licensed Summarizers Repository

 A comprehensive toolkit for testing, benchmarking, and using Apache 2.0-licensed text summarization models.
-This repository contains all the code, tools, and examples referenced in the blog post "7 Apache-Licensed Summarisation Models Worth Trying".
+This repository contains all the code, tools, and examples referenced in the blog post [Apache-Licensed Summarizers](https://daehnhardt.com/blog/2025/11/14/apache-licensed-summarizers/).

 ## 📋 Project Description